Chapter 5. COM Servers

 OBJECT_ENTRY_AUTO Macro

-You use the OBJECT_ENTRY_AUTO
+You use the OBJECT_ENTRY_AUTO macro to

 specify a COM-createable class.
 Typically, this means the specified

-class derives from the CComCoClass
+class derives from the CComCoClass base class.
+Often these

 are top-level objects in an object model.
 Clients typically create

-such top-level objects using CoCreateInstance
+such top-level objects using CoCreateInstance.

 1#define OBJECT_ENTRY_AUTO(clsid, class) \